gdavidbutler/oberon-risc-norebo/README.md

 ## License

-This repository is licensed under GPL v3 (see LICENSE).
+This repository is licensed under AGPL-3.0-or-later (see LICENSE).

-The file `required-copyright-and-permission-notice.txt` is included, as required, but *only* applies to the initial fork of this repository and the first commit of original files in the `Sources` and `SourcesVerilog` directories from:
+The file `required-copyright-and-permission-notice.txt` is included, as required, but *only* applies to the initial fork of this repository and the first commit of original files in the `Sources`, `SourcesVerilog` and `Fnt` directories from:

 * http://people.inf.ethz.ch/wirth/ProjectOberon/
 * http://www.projectoberon.com